 There are many things to consider when choosing which college or university to attend to earn your bachelor’s degree in construction management.

-There are many factors to consider, but you need to consider them all to find a program that will fit your busy life and set you up for success, rather than taking on too much and wasting your time.
+There are many factors to consider, but you need to consider them all to find a construction education program that will fit your busy life and set you up for success, rather than taking on too much and wasting your time.

 Attending Traditional College Or University